BPerez2021/DungeonsandDragons/ReadMe.md

 Features:
 -calculates character's stats: strength, dexterity, constitution, intellegence, wisdom, charisma, armor class, and initive -presented on a stylized background and text
--may present visual (depending on time and ability)
+X-may present visual (depending on time and ability)CANCELLED due to lack of time for creating visuals -space bar allows the user the opportunity to re-randomize the character